-Webhooks offer a way to quickly find out about changes to your Subscriptions that happen within Chargify.
+Webhooks offer a way to quickly find out about changes to your Subscriptions that happen within Advanced Billing.
 You can subscribe to events of interest, and we’ll post data to the URL you specify when one of those events occurs.

 Webhooks are Asynchronous